Sri Lankan stocks end marginally lower; foreign buying caps fall

-COLOMBO, June 27 Sri Lankan shares closed slightly lower on Tuesday as banking shares fell, but foreign buying capped losses while local investors waited for more clarity on a new tax bill.
+COLOMBO, June 27 (Reuters) - Sri Lankan shares closed slightly lower on Tuesday as banking shares fell, but foreign buying capped losses while local investors waited for more clarity on a new tax bill.

 The Colombo stock index ended 0.18 percent weaker at 6,703.18, its lowest close since June 19.
 The bourse fell 0.05 percent last week.